 The natural environment is omnipresent in the history of myth and storytelling.

-For example, consider the Greek myth of Persephone (in which the King of the Underworld Hades snatches Persephone from her mother Ceres, the Goddess of agriculture and fertility, to be his bride).
+Take, for example, the Greek myth of Persephone.
+The King of the Underworld Hades snatches Persephone from her mother Ceres, the Goddess of agriculture and fertility, to be his bride.
 This is a tale explaining the origins of seasonal change.
-Although Ceres recovers her daughter, Hades imposes a condition whereby for some months of the year Persephone returns to him.
+Although Ceres recovers her daughter, Hades keeps Persephone for a few months each year.
 This is when winter arrives, due to Ceres’ sadness at her daughter’s absence.
 She neglects her crops as she pines for her daughter.

-Looking past mythology to literal uses of natural environment in stories, rivers are places of adventure in a novel like Twain’s Adventures of Huckleberry Finn (1884).
+Looking past mythology to literal uses of natural environment in stories, rivers are places of adventure in novels like Mark Twain’s Adventures of Huckleberry Finn (1884).
 Or treacherous sites of personal tragedy in novels like Faulkner’s As I Lay Dying (1930).
 Mountains may be mysterious, mythological places, as in the central chapter of David Mitchell’s Cloud Atlas (2004).
-Or they may be arduous, challenging summits.
+Or they may be arduous, challenging summits in adventure stories.

-In short, the natural environment in a story can supply obstacles, mysteries, explanations, themes and symbols.
+In short, the natural environment in a story can provide interesting obstacles, mysteries, explanations, themes and symbols.
 It can shape what your characters can and can’t do, or where they can and can’t go yet.

-1: What will be the key features of your world’s environment?
+1: What are key features of your world’s environment?

 Say, for example, your story traces the lives of farmers in a rural setting.
 The natural world will likely feature more strongly than if you write a slick legal thriller set in a sprawling city.